Jesus9464/Profanity/README.md

 - **Activity Log**: View a history of all validations performed.
 - **Advanced Detection**: Use AI models to detect subtle or contextual content (requires Ollama).
 - **Multilingual Support**: Detects profanity in both English and Spanish.
+- **Obfuscated Text Detection**: Identifies profanity even when obfuscated with special characters, numbers, or letter substitutions (e.g., "fvck", "m0therfukker").
+- **Default Profanity List**: Includes a built-in list of common profanity words that will be detected even if the database is empty.

 ## API Usage